barawn/pueo-daq/README.md

 ### Triggers with R0.3

 1. turfManualStartup
-2. surfStartup --cout 1 --enable 1 (this SHOULD disable the data masks for the desired SURFs - script needs to be edited)
+2. surfStartup --manual --enable (this SHOULD disable the data masks for the desired SURFs - script needs to be edited)
 3. dev.trig.latency = 200 (not important right now but whatever - this is how long a trigger has to come in - this is probably waaay short)
 4. dev.event.reset() (whatever, just be safe)
 5. dev.event.mask = 0b0000 (this is a 4 bit mask to not wait on events from a given TURFIO)